Virginia Resources Updated: December 11, 2020

 The immunity provision in this legislation has a few attributes of note that are not present in the immunity provision included in SB 704.
 First, it applies to a universe of entities beyond just essential businesses.
 Second, it is not limited to claims from customers or employees.
 And, lastly, it is effective for a longer period of time (claims arising no later than 180 days after the expiration or rescission of Executive Order 116 vs the expiration or rescission of Executive Order 116).

-HB 118 requires businesses, non-profits and government offices to provide reasonable notice at each premises of the actions taken to reduce the risk of transmission of COVID-19 to individuals present on the premises.
+The legislation also includes a new requirement that a person must provide reasonable notice at each premises of the actions taken to reduce the risk of transmission of COVID-19 to individuals present on the premises.
+However, the bill provides that a person is not liable for the failure of any individual to comply with rules, policies, or guidelines contained in the notice.

 COVID-19 Additional Resources (North Carolina):